Moons of Neptune: Triton

-Irregular satellites of Jupiter (red), Saturn (green), Uranus (magenta) and Neptune (blue; including Triton at the top left), plotted by distance from their planet (semi-major axis) in the horizontal axis and orbital inclination in the vertical axis.
-The semi-major axis values are expressed as a fraction of the planet's Hill sphere's radius, while the inclination is expressed in degrees from the ecliptic.
-The relative sizes of moons are indicated by the size of their symbols, and the Sao and Neso groups of Neptunian moons are labeled.
-Data as of February 2024.

 Triton follows a retrograde and quasi-circular orbit, and is thought to be a gravitationally captured satellite.
 It was the second moon in the Solar System that was discovered to have a substantial atmosphere, which is primarily nitrogen with small amounts of methane and carbon monoxide.
 The pressure on Triton's surface is about 14 μbar.
-In 1989 the Voyager 2 spacecraft observed what appeared to be clouds and hazes in this thin atmosphere.
+In 1989, the Voyager 2 spacecraft observed what appeared to be clouds and hazes in this thin atmosphere.
 Triton is one of the coldest bodies in the Solar System, with a surface temperature of about 38 K. Its surface is covered by nitrogen, methane, carbon dioxide and water ices and has a high geometric albedo of more than 70%.
 The Bond albedo is even higher, reaching up to 90%.
 Surface features include the large southern polar cap, older cratered planes cross-cut by graben and scarps, as well as youthful features probably formed by endogenic processes like cryovolcanism.
-Voyager 2 observations revealed a number of active geysers within the polar cap heated by the Sun, which eject plumes to the height of up to 8 km.
-Triton has a relatively high density of about 2 g/cm^{3} indicating that rocks constitute about two thirds of its mass, and ices (mainly water ice) the remaining one third.
-There may be a layer of liquid water deep inside Triton, forming a subterranean ocean.
-Because of its retrograde orbit and relative proximity to Neptune (closer than the Moon is to Earth), tidal deceleration is causing Triton to spiral inward, which will lead to its destruction in about 3.6 billion years.
+Voyager 2 observations revealed a number of active geysers within the polar cap heated by the Sun, which eject plumes up to 8 km high.
+Triton has a relatively high density of about 2 g/cm^{3}, indicating that rocks constitute about two thirds of its mass, and ices (mainly water ice) the remaining one third.
+There may be a layer of liquid water deep inside Triton, forming a subsurface ocean.
+Because of its retrograde orbit and relative proximity to Neptune (closer than the Moon is to Earth), tidal deceleration is causing Triton to spiral inward, which will lead to its destruction in about 28 billion years.